 What the employer failed to realize is that my client had an alternative explanation of the signature on the resignation document, along with evidence that the resignation document did not reflect the true reason for my client’s termination.

-After the case was filed in Federal Court, and went through discovery process, the parties agreed to employ mediator services, and after through preparation of mediation briefs were able to come to a mutually acceptable resolution.
+After the case was filed in Federal Court, and went through the discovery process, the parties agreed to employ mediator services, and after through preparation of mediation, briefs were able to come to a mutually acceptable resolution.
 Even though it took us almost three years, we did not give up and were able to achieve for our client acceptable result.

 SUCCESSFUL ADJUSTMENT OF STATUS AFTER PRIOR DENIAL

-Alex and Diana (the real names were changed) called my office to check if I could help them with filing of a family petition and adjusting Diana’s status.
+Alex and Diana (the real names were changed) called my office to check if I could help them with the filing of a family petition and adjusting Diana’s status.
 We scheduled a consultation, and they brought their documents, and files.

 Alex was a US citizen and Diana was from Brazil, they recently got married.
 Diana first came to the US in 2001, overstayed her B1 visa, and recently was denied an adjustment of status application.
 Her US citizen father filed I-130 for her many years ago, and her family preference category became current.
-Following advice of some notary, she believed she could adjust even though she failed to maintain the lawful status.
+Following the advice of some notary, she believed she could adjust even though she failed to maintain the lawful status.
 However, because Diana failed to maintain her lawful status in the US, and she was over 21 years old, she could not adjust in the US.
-In addition, she accumulated significant amount of unlawful presence and had she left the country, she would have become barred from returning back for 10 years.
+In addition, she accumulated a significant amount of unlawful presence and had she left the country, she would have become barred from returning back for 10 years.